yogiduzit/design-patterns/decorator/readme.md

 Pattern Type - Structural

 A good example is a notification system, some people may want email notifications, SMS notifications, or facebook notifications.
-How can we accomdate all these combinations without creating classes for specific notifications?
+How can we accommodate all these combinations without creating classes for specific notifications?

 ## When to use
 1. When you want to dynamically add behaviour to an object without going back to re-write the object